MicrosoftDocs/power-platform/power-platform/admin/view-license-consumption-issues.md

 The license experience is not enabled by default for tenants.
 Admins may need to opt in.

 If you see the message "Licensing information is not yet enabled", select **Enable license reporting** to enable licensing for your tenant.
-It can take up to a week for license information to be available.
+Your request to enable preview will be added to the queue .
+Please note , during this preview period we are onboarding a limited number of tenants .

 :::image type="content" source="media/managed-environment-optin.png" alt-text="Message explaining that opt-in is required for tenant where license experience is not enabled.":::